 On the Margins

 War and disaster have shaped the first years of the twenty-first century, both in the United States and throughout the world.
 On the Margins brings together a culturally diverse group of international artists whose work addresses contemporary social and political conditions through a wide spectrum of styles and media.
-The exhibition aims in part at underscoring the contrast between the realities of disaster and how they are presented--what we see and what we don't see through the lens of today's media.
-All of the works in the show were created in the last seven years.
-Through a range of aesthetic strategies and effects, from the confrontational, to the humorous, to the quietly elegiac, they consider the ways in which war and conflict around the world impact--or fail to impact--our everyday life.
+Through a range of aesthetic strategies and effects—from the confrontational, to the humorous, to the quietly elegiac—they consider the ways in which war and conflict around the world impact—or fail to impact—our everyday life.
 A diverse lineup of artists is included: Adel Abidin, Laylah Ali, Paolo Canevari, Enrique Chagoya, Willie Cole, Luis Cruz Azaceta, Willie Doherty, Jane Hammond, Martha Rosler, and Do-Ho Suh.
-The exhibition was curated by Carmon Colangelo, and the catalog includes essays by Eleanor Heartney and Paul Krainak addressing the themes and artworks in the exhibition, as well as an illustrated checklist and artist biographies.
+The exhibition catalog includes essays by Eleanor Heartney and Paul Krainak addressing the themes and artworks in the exhibition, as well as an illustrated checklist and artist biographies.